sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 Does the performance impact vary seasonally or geographically?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Could the low annual ΔE be a result of month-to-month variations cancelling
 each other out?
-Taking the Mission300 module as an example, Figure X shows the
+Taking the Mission300 module as an example, Figure 2 shows the
 monthly breakdown ΔE values.
 The range in each month represents the range of
 ΔE across the contiguous USA while the triangle and horizontal bar represent
 the mean and median ΔE, respectively.
 On a monthly scale, the energy